rantaoca/neato-sdk-android/README.md

  - Link the robot to the user account (this must to be achieved through the official Neato App).

 ## A note about Manual Cleaning
-The SDK doesn't offer a ready to use way to control manually your robot.
+This version of the SDK doesn't offer a ready to use way to manually control your robot.
-//TODO how to do manual cleaning yourself

 ## Setup
 If you are using Gradle add this dependency to your build.gradle file: